ronammar/randomcoloR/README.md

 # randomcoloR

-An [R](https://www.r-project.org/) package for generating attractive colors.
+An [R](https://www.r-project.org/) package for generating attractive and distinctive colors.

 The `randomColor()` function is ported from [randomColor.js](https://github.com/davidmerfield/randomColor).